ApptroveLabs/cordova_sdk/README.md

 Following below are the steps to retrieve your SDK key:-

-1.Login to your Trackier MMP account.
+- Login to your Trackier MMP account.
-2.Select the application from dashboard which you want to get the app token for.
+- Select the application from dashboard which you want to get the app token for.
-3.Go to SDK Integration via the left side navigation menu.
+- Go to SDK Integration via the left side navigation menu.
-4.Copy the SDK Key there to be used as the "app_token".
+- Copy the SDK Key there to be used as the "app_token".

-After follow all steps, Your SDK key look like the below screenshot
+After following all the steps, Your SDK key should look like the below screenshot

 Screenshot[1]